BerkeleyLibrary/dvuploader/README.md

 # DVUploader Docker Wrapper

+This wraps the Python [dvuploader](https://github.com/gdcc/python-dvuploader/) package that provides parallel direct upload to Dataverse.

 ## Volumes

 The wrapper needs both Digital Assets and the Dataverse Prod volumes mounted at the following locations: